Medically reviewed by Kristin Hall, FNP

 Most of the time, alcohol-induced erectile dysfunction will go away as your body metabolizes the alcohol and you sober up.

 If you often find it difficult to get an erection, even after drinking moderately, your ED issues may not be caused solely by alcohol.

-If you have persistent ED that occurs with or without alcohol, it’s important to talk to a healthcare provider to learn more about your options.
+If you have persistent ED that occurs with or without alcohol, you can get ED help online from a licensed healthcare provider.

 Most of the time, ED can be treated with medication.
 If you’re prone to erectile dysfunction, your healthcare provider may prescribe sildenafil (generic Viagra, the active ingredient in Viagra®), tadalafil (Cialis®), avanafil (Stendra®) or similar medication to improve your sexual performance.